iDylanK/sdui.ios/README.md

 Displaying the first Server Driven View is as simple as calling the View: `SDUIRootView()` with the optional parameter `navigationView: Bool`, to specifiy whether the view has to be wrapped in a NavigationView.
 This is needed for the following concepts to work properly:
 - NavigationLink
 - ...

 So make sure to use a NavigationView (either using the library or via the app itself) when using these properties.

 ## Default types and models
-See the backend repo (XX).
+See the backend repo's wiki [here](https://github.com/iDylanK/sdui.backend/wiki/SDUI-Types).

 ## Adding custom Components, Headers, Actions and PlaceHolders
 The first thing that is needed is a file with SDUI models that expands the Library Model file (containing all the Codable structs).
-This can automatically be created using the backend repo (see: XX).
+This can automatically be created using the backend repo [here](https://github.com/iDylanK/sdui.backend).

 The next step is to implement the right delegate.
 In this example a new Component is created and the delegate is set: